John Sadri

 John Sadri (born September 19, 1956) is a former tennis player from the United States.
 Sadri, an All-American at North Carolina State, reached the finals of the 1978 men's NCAA singles championship, losing to John McEnroe in four sets.
-He reached the final of the 1979 Australian Open, won two singles titles and achieved a career-high singles ranking of World No. 13 in September 1980.
+He reached the final of the 1979 Australian Open, losing in straight sets to Guillermo Vilas.
+He won two singles titles and achieved a career-high singles ranking of World No. 14 in September 1980.
 Sadri formerly ran a junior tennis academy at Russell Tennis Center in Charlotte, North Carolina.